bunsanweb/grp-demo/readme.md

 The `browserlib` directory contains:

-- `grp.js`: as a library script for embedding with traditional `script` tag.
+- `grp.js`: A library script for embedding with the traditional `script` tag.
      - it also requires embedding the [`elliptic.js`](https://github.com/indutny/elliptic) library in HTML.
-- `grp.m.js`: as a ES6 module for modern browsers
+- `grp.m.js`: A ES6 module for modern browsers.

-This is an example as simple Web server on a browser tab with `grp.m.js`:
+The following is an example of a simple Web server on a browser tab using `grp.m.js`:

 ```html
 <!-- hello.m.html -->